Cubs scratch 3B Kris Bryant with right knee soreness

-CHICAGO (AP) — The Chicago Cubs have scratched All-Star third baseman Kris Bryant because of right knee soreness.
+CHICAGO (AP) — The Chicago Cubs scratched All-Star third baseman Kris Bryant on Tuesday night when soreness in his ailing right knee flared up again.

-While Ben Zobrist and Willson Contreras returned to Chicago’s starting lineup Tuesday night against Seattle, Bryant was replaced by Ian Happ.
+While Ben Zobrist and Willson Contreras returned to Chicago’s starting lineup against Seattle, Bryant was replaced by Ian Happ.

 Knee trouble has been a recurring issue for Bryant for much of the summer.
 The 2016 NL MVP departed a 4-1 victory at San Francisco on July 24 with right knee soreness.

+Dynamic shortstop Javier Báez also was out of the starting lineup.
+Báez jammed his left thumb during Sunday’s 4-0 loss to the Brewers.

+“He’s doing a little bit better. … I’d like to believe he’ll be ready for Thursday, but I can’t tell you that for sure yet,” Maddon said.

-Contreras was activated off the 10-day injured list and got the start against Seattle.
-The All-Star catcher had been sidelined by a strained right hamstring.
+Contreras and lefty reliever Derek Holland were activated from the 10-day injured list before the matchup with Seattle.
+Contreras was sidelined by a strained right hamstring, and Holland had a bruised left wrist.

+Contreras said he feels 100% defensively and when he’s batting, but the All-Star catcher plans to be careful when he’s running the bases.

+“I just came here to lift up the team, do everything I can to help the team to win,” Contreras said, “and hopefully my energy (helps) get them going.”

 Zobrist got the start at second base in his first action since he went on leave in May to be with his family while going through a divorce.
 He was activated off the injured list Saturday night.